HarmonyMorse/ChatGenius/TASKS.md

      - [x] Add message editing
        > Implemented message editing with real-time updates, keyboard shortcuts (Enter/Esc), and proper authorization.
 Added UI indicators for edited messages and edit button for message owners.
      - [x] Add message deletion
-       > Added message deletion with confirmation dialog, proper authorization checks, and real-time updates.
-Only message owners can delete messages.
+       > Implemented message deletion with a confirmation dialog to prevent accidental deletions.
+Updated local state to reflect message removal in the chat interface.
      - [x] Create message formatting options
-       > Added Markdown support with react-markdown and remark-gfm.
-Created FormattedMessage component for rendering and FormattingGuide component with live preview.
-Supports bold, italic, lists, code blocks, quotes, and more.
+       > Implemented message formatting using Markdown with `react-markdown`, allowing users to format messages with links, lists, and other Markdown features.
    - [ ] Advanced message features
      - [ ] Implement message search
      - [x] Add message reactions
        > Implemented message reactions with Supabase Realtime, allowing users to add/remove emoji reactions that update in real-time across all clients.
 Created MessageReactions component with reaction picker and counter.
      - [x] Create message threading
-       > Added message threading with a side panel view, real-time updates, and proper thread management.
-Implemented ThreadView component with reply functionality and thread-specific realtime subscriptions.
+       > Added message threading functionality, allowing users to view and reply to message threads in a side column.
+Threads update in real-time with new replies.
      - [ ] Enable message pinning

 ## Phase 3: User Features